lisael/first-ride-with-pony/async_map/notifier_pattern.md

   be kitty_kitten(cat: Cat ref) =>
     cat.eat()

+  fun open() =>
+    cat.is_fed()

 class Lab
   let sbox: SchroedingerBox
   fun cute_exeperiment() =>
     let cat: Cat ref = Cat.alive()
     sbox.kitty_kitten(cat)
-    cat.kill()
+    cat.die()
 ```

 Will the cat eat something?
+In our `cute_experiment` we first tell the cat to
+eat, which it will eventually do.
+Eventually, I say, because `eat` is a
+behaviour.
+It's asynchronous, and the call to `eat` returns immediately without
+doing anything.
+Then, in (finally-not-so-)`cute_experiment` we kill the cat.
+Be
+`die` a function or a behaviour is not important, we can't predict which method
+(`eat` or `die`) will be executed first.
+Mr Shrödinger tells that as long as we
+don't `open` the box, we can tell that the cat is fed __and__ not fed with
-Modern computing doesn't support the superposition
+probabilities depending on a wave function.
+Modern computing doesn't support
-of variables states (Is it the point of quantum computers?
-I should read a bit).
+the superposition of variables states, yet (Is it the point of quantum
-Whatever, Mr Schödinger is not our friend, as programmers.
-Pony won't let him do
+computers?
+I should read a bit, I guess).
+Whatever, Mr Schödinger is not our
+friend, as programmers.
+Pony won't let him do his –pretty silly, if you ask me–
-his experiments with your code.
+experiments with your code and won't compile.

 [`iso`](# "I need the globally unique readable and writeable reference") is
 safe, because it guarantees the global uniqueness of the reference.
 When you